 Co-Detailing Rights in the United States.
-For each NGM Optioned Product, the Company also has the option to participate in a portion of the commercial promotion (co-detailing) to provide up to 25% of the total requisite details in the United States of the NGM Optioned Product by fielding its own commercial sales force.
+For each NGM Optioned Product, the Company also has the option to participate in a portion of the commercial promotion (co-detailing) to prescribers in the United States of the NGM Optioned Product by fielding its own commercial sales force.
 The Company will be required to make this election prior to receiving regulatory approval in the U.S. for the NGM Optioned Product.
 The specifics of the participation in co-detailing will be determined by the parties according to guidelines set out in the collaboration agreement.
 If the Company elects to co-detail with Merck, the Company's costs are included in the overall shared commercialization costs, but it will not share in any greater portion of the profits than it otherwise would be entitled to for that NGM Optioned Product.